mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 ## NEWS

 ---
 **2 April, 2024**: I am starting a research internship at Google in Zurich.
+I am part of the Gemini team.
+If you are in Zurich and would like to chat/meet, let me know!

 ---
 **25 February, 2024**: I am attending [ELLIS Winter School on Foundation Models](https://amsterdam-fomo.github.io/).